"TOWARD A SCIENCE OF CONSCIOUSNESS

 S. Hameroff, Pan-experientialism and physical reality.

-M. Hirafuji, S. Hagan, An universal model for evolution of consciousness in quantum and
+M. Hirafuji, S. Hagan, An universal model for evolution of consciousness in quantum and macroscopic hierarchical systems.

 S. Malin, What does quantum mechanics imply about the nature of the universe?